johnnyfreeman/revolver/README.md

 If you are planning on building your own content slider completely from scratch, all you need to do is install Revolver.js and [start extending](http://revolverjs.com/docs.html#extending_revolver).
 However, if you are new to Revolver, it is highly recommended you take a look and some of the [transitions we have already made](http://revolverjs.com/examples.html) to help you get started.

 ## Contributing

-If Revolver has been beneficial to you and you'd like to give back, there are a few ways you can contribute.

-* If troubleshooting is your thing, you could help [track down issues](https://github.com/johnnyfreeman/revolver/issues).
-If you're feeling really generous: [fork the development branch](https://github.com/revolverjs/revolverjs/tree/development), fix, and pull!
-(Here's our [build process](https://github.com/revolverjs/revolverjs#build-process))
-* If you're someone who is great with documentation, bless your heart, I could sure use your help!
-Just fork [revolverjs/revolverjs.github.io](https://github.com/revolverjs/revolverjs.github.io), add your changes, and pull.
-* If you have a great idea to make revolver better or have a bug to report, by all means, [report that mother](https://github.com/johnnyfreeman/revolver/issues)!
-* Revolver.js is free and always will be!
-But any donations made to the continued development of the project are more helpful than you might think.

-### Build Process

-Revolver uses [Grunt](http://gruntjs.com/) and a few Grunt packages to automatically compile the CoffeeScript to JS, minify, and create a source map for each JS file.
-To install these tools you must have Node.js and NPM installed on your machine.
+Revolver uses [Grunt](http://gruntjs.com/) and a few [Grunt plugins](http://gruntjs.com/plugins) to automatically compile the CoffeeScript to JS, minify, and create a source map for each JS file.
+To install these tools you must have [Node.js](http://nodejs.org/) and [NPM](https://npmjs.org/) installed on your machine.

-To install Grunt and it's packages, run:
+To install Grunt and plugins, open Terminal (*nix or Mac) or Powershell (Windows) and run:

 ```
 npm install